| | My

 Egg Producers to stop using the seal because it implies that animals are

 actually treated reasonably well, which is very far from the truth.
+The egg industry, like the meat

 industry, is morally bankrupt.
 They consistently offer consumers deception